Come across social commerce and its sales-driven approaches.

 A high-end NYC-based jewelry designer, David Yurman is popular among celebrities, while still doing its best to reach a wider audience through social media.
 The brand’s full-fledged approach to e-commerce on Instagram can serve as a bright social commerce example.
 Along with stunning imagery and reels showcasing products, models, and scenic places, David Yurman has a structured Instagram shop that allows shopping by multiple categories, as well as enjoyable guides that provide knowledge and inspiration for those who are in the market for its jewelry.

-With a global presence in over 83 countries, Domino’s Pizza strives for the same dominating position when it comes to different channels for customer interactions.
+With a global presence in over 90 countries, Domino’s Pizza strives for the same dominating position when it comes to different channels for customer interactions.
 The company knows that pizza is often ordered on a whim, and what is a better place to buy something on a whim than a messenger that people open 20 times a day?
 The company employs chatbots to allow customers to make orders through messaging platforms, such as WhatsApp and Facebook Messenger.
-For a returning customer, ordering via Domino’s chatbot gets astoundingly easy: not only it remembers their address, but if a person has set a favorite pizza in their profile, all it takes to make an order is sending a dedicated emoji to the bot.
+For a returning customer, ordering via Domino’s chatbot gets astoundingly easy: their use of AI agents to remember complex order histories and predict what a user wants based on the time of day sets the standard for conversational commerce.
+All it takes to make an order is sending a dedicated emoji to the bot.
 Mind-reading is likely to be the only easier ordering option in the future, but that’s a whole other story!

 Social commerce is a multifaceted activity and successful campaigns often include engaging with customers through multiple social media channels and employing several approaches.
 Every brand and its digital marketing strategy differ, nonetheless, here are some of the universal tips for mastering social media selling.